stamzid/image-distance/README.md

 This will load the backend server.

 ### Frontend

+For this part, if backend is not running in the background, open another terminal window.

 Frontend is written in React.js and takes advantage of node package manager for maintaining and installing all necessary libraries.
 Please refer to the relevant official instructions for os specific installation of `node`, `npm` and `serve`.